chalin/ng-darrrt-codelab/docs/step-9.md

 Once you're ready to test your app in a non-Dartium browser, you need to compile your app to JavaScript.
-Before deploying your app, you also need to minify its JavaScript.
+Before deploying your app, you might also want to minify its JavaScript.

 **Note:** AngularDart currently produces large JavaScript.
 _[PENDING: perhaps explain more, definitely link to bugs to follow]_